samiahhassan/Materials-Informatics-and-R-and-D/README.md

 ## Output

 The script will process each file in the directory, extracting text to `.txt` files and tables to `.csv` files.
 Results will be organized into subfolders for each processed file, located within the directory you ran the script in.
-For guidance on expected output formats and organization, please refer to the "Extraction.pptx" PowerPoint file included in the directory.
+For guidance on expected output formats and organization, please refer to the `Extraction.pptx` PowerPoint file included in the directory.
 This presentation provides a clear example of how output files are structured and named.